-Just five minutes from Khao San Road and the North end of Sanam Luang is the National Gallery.
-Housed in what used to be the Royal Mint, the main collection focuses on national artists, starting in the 17th century and working forwards.
-Without a great knowledge of Thai art, getting a good understanding of the permanent collection can be difficult.
-What are worth checking out are the temporary, more modern exhibitions, housed in the gardens and special collections building.
+The National Gallery, just 5 minutes from Khao San Road, is housed in what used to be the Royal Mint.
+The main collection focuses on national artists, starting in the 17th century and working forwards.
+Without a great knowledge of Thai art, fully understanding the permanent collection can be difficult.
+But it's worth checking out the temporary, more modern exhibitions housed in the gardens and special collections building.

 Even the biggest art enthusiast would struggle to spend hours here.
 But if you happen to be in the area and are interested in getting a glimpse of Thai art throughout the ages or checking out the current King’s remarkable artistic skills, make a quick stop here during your time in the area.